 Also, this park offers everything from hiking, camping, stargazing, and plenty of strange and unusual photo opportunities that you cannot miss.

 For sleeping, camping under the stars is unbelievable (see the above guide on how to reserve).
-If camping is not your style, again, Airbnb has some really wild and unique offerings in this desert area.
-Check in Joshua Tree itself as well as in Yucca Valley or Desert Hot Springs.
+If camping is not your style, you’ll find some unique accommodations in this desert area.
+Check for hotels within Twentynine Palms as well as in Yucca Valley or Palm Springs and Desert Hot Springs.

-Side-note; though your pass will allow you more than 2 days inside the park, if you are in the mood for some relaxation or want to extend your trip, Desert Hot Springs resorts offer mineral water baths (think hot tubs of varying temperatures that leave your skin extra soft!) at a number of the hotels.
-It’s a very cool place to spend some time.
+Good to know: if you are in the mood for some relaxation or want to extend your trip, Palm Springs and Desert Hot Springs resorts offer mineral water baths (think hot tubs of varying temperatures that leave your skin extra soft!)
+It’s a very cool experience.

 Day 4: Phoenix, AZ